vrld/suit/docs/widgets.rst

    ``"bottom"``.
 Defaults to ``"middle"``.

 ``color``
-   Table overwriting the color.
+   A table to overwrite the color.
 Undefined colors default to the theme colors.

+``draw``
+   A function to replace the drawing function.
+Refer to :doc:`themes` for more information about the function signatures.

 Common Return States